Trini (Caribbean) Black Cake - Rich & Decadent Vegan Version

 2 Cups Coconut Oil

-2 Cups West Indian Browning For Cakes (burnt brown sugar)
+1 ½- 2 Cups Browning For Cakes (burnt brown sugar) see note below

 1 1/2 Cups Chopped Walnuts (or sub for almonds, cashews or pecans)

-Sift flour into a bowl with baking soda and baking powder.
-In a separate bowl, stir together milk and vinegar and allow to sit while you get the other ingredients ready.
+Add milk and vinegar to a bowl, and allow it to sit while you get the other ingredients ready.

-In a separate bowl, add brown sugar, oil, almond extract, and browning, then stir until well combined.
+Using a large mixing bowl, add brown sugar, oil, almond extract, and browning, then stir until well combined.

-Prepare baking dishes by lining them with parchment paper or grease them with coconut oil and a dusting of flour.
+Prepare your baking dishes by lining them with parchment paper, or grease them with coconut oil and a dusting of flour.

-Bake at 350°f for 40 minutes then reduce the heat to 350°f and bake for approximately 20-25 minutes, you can check to see when they're ready by sticking them with a toothpick, when the stick comes out clean, the cakes are fully baked and ready to come out the oven.
+Bake at 350°f for 40 minutes then reduce the heat to 300°f and bake for approximately 25 minutes or more.
+You can check to see when they're ready by sticking them with a toothpick.
+When the stick comes out clean, the cakes are fully baked and ready to come out of the oven.

-While the cakes are still warm, gently poke them with the toothpick, then pour amaretto (choose a substitute or mix rum and almond extract together) over the cakes.
+While the cakes are still warm, gently poke them with a toothpick, and pour them with amaretto (or choose a substitute, or mix rum and almond extract together).
 Allow to cool before removing from the pans.

-For decorating the cakes, I used some extra soaked fruits that were left in the jar, mixed it with, maple syrup, pecans, sliced cherries and extra raisins, then topped .
+To decorate the cakes- I used the soaked fruits that I reserved, and mixed it with maple syrup, pecans, sliced cherries and extra raisins, for a festive look.
 You can also use marzipan for decorating your cakes.